KUYPER SCHOLARS PROGRAM

 - develop critical-thinking, argumentation, writing, and public-speaking skills

 The Kuyper Scholars Program is designed to fit with every major at Dordt College.
 To graduate from the program, students will take the following courses, some of which satisfy general education and major requirements:

 - KSP 391-396: Individual Scholars Projects

-- KSP 291-293: Scholars Contracts in regular courses (Students receive both the Kuyper Scholars Program credits and the regular course credits)
+- KSP 291-293: Scholars Contracts in regular courses (credits from both the contract and the course count towards KSP)

 - A lab science course

 - Stat 131 or Math 151 or higher

 This sequence of courses starts with an introduction to Christian scholarship, coupled with the necessary reading, writing, communication, and discussion skills used throughout the program.
 Building on this foundation, Kuyper Scholars conduct individual and group research projects.
 Kuyper Scholars are mentored through these projects by faculty from throughout the academic disciplines.
 Upon completing projects, Kuyper Scholars present their work in seminars involving the entire community of scholars.
 In addition, Kuyper Scholars are invited to social events, special dinners, discussions with guest lecturers, study abroad programs, and conferences.